sonic41592/ImgAlign/README.md

                         depending on the type of low resolution images being used, this can usually be fixed by lowering the quality parameter to 2 or 1.
   -q QUALITY, --quality QUALITY
                         Integer 1-3, Default 3.
 Quality of the AI alignment.
+This also functions as a maximum quality used when auto quality is enabled.
 Higher numbers are more aggressive and ususally improves alignment, but can cause AI artifacts on some sources.
 Lower numbers might impact alignment, but causes fewer AI artifacts, uses less VRAM, runs a little faster, and is more suitable for multithreading.
+  -aq, --autoquality    Enabled by default.
+Using this option disables the auto quality step down to try to fix AI
+                        artifacts.
   -u, --manual          Disabled by default.
 Manual mode.
 If enabled, this opens windows for working pairs of images
                         to be aligned.
 Double click pairs of matching points on each image in sequence, and close the windows when finished.
   -a, --semiauto        Disabled by default.
 Semiautomatic mode.
 Automatically finds matching points, but loads them
                         into a viewer window to manually delete or add more.
-  -o, --overlay         Enabled by default.
+  -O, --overlay         Enabled by default.
 After saving aligned images, this option will create a separate 50:50
                         merge of the aligned images in the Overlay folder.
 Useful for quickly checking through image sets for poorly aligned outputs.
   -i COLOR, --color COLOR